 In and around the city you can find bike rental services.
 As a tourist, it’s the easiest way to get on some wheels.
 Or even go on a guided bike tour.
 A nice way to discover the city.

 You can also hop-on and hop-off on the Buenos Aires Sightseeing bus.
 We went to test the bus.
-Read here our review.
+Read here my review.

 At this moment there are no helicopter services in Buenos Aires.